LibreSolar/bms-firmware/README.md

 ## Development and release model

-The `main` branch contains the latest release of the firmware plus some cherry-picked bug-fixes.
-So you can always pull this branch to get a stable and working firmware for your BMS.
+The `main` branch is used for ongoing development of the firmware.

-New features are developed in the `develop` branch and merged into `main` after passing tests with multiple boards.
-The `develop` branch is changed frequently and may even be rebased to fix previous commits.
-Use this branch only if you want to try out most recent features and be aware that something might be broken.
+Releases are created from `main` after significant updates have been introduced to the firmware.
+Each release has to pass tests with multiple boards.

-Releases are generated from `main` after significant changes have been made.
-The year is used as the major version number.
-The minor version number starts at zero and is increased for each release in that year.
+A release is tagged with a version number consisting of the release year and a release count for that year (starting at zero).
+For back-porting of bug-fixes, a branch named after the release followed by `-branch` is created, e.g. `v21.0-branch`.

 ## Supported boards